-Picking and packing are two core functions performed in a warehouse.
-A warehouse management system should generate pick lists for each picker to retrieve items in the most efficient way.
+Depending on the technology and automation you employ in your warehouse, you can either create or generate pick lists for each picker to retrieve items in the most efficient way.
 This may include zone picking, wave picking, or batch picking.

 For each new order, the picker will receive a packing slip of the items ordered and storage locations at the warehouse.
 The picker will collect the ordered products from their respective locations.

-Once an order is picked, it is handed off to a packer, who is responsible for securely placing the items in a box or poly mailer, adding in any needed packing materials, and putting a shipping label on it.
+Once an order is picked, it is handed off to a packer, who is responsible for packing it.
+This means securely placing the items in a box or poly mailer, adding in any needed packing materials, and putting a shipping label on it.

 Once the order ships, your warehouse management system should be able to automatically send ecommerce order tracking information back to your store so your customers can track their shipments.

 Some warehouse functions are not part of the supply chain, but still impact its efficiency and performance.